 Open Government Plan 4.1

 Welcome to our Open Government Plan 4.1.
-This plan reflects our continuing effort to become more transparent to the American public.
+Last updated on February 17, 2017, this plan reflects our continuing effort to become more transparent to the American public.
 We also invite greater public participation in the policies and decisions of our agency and foster expanded collaboration with the people we serve.
 Our stakeholders include advocates and many government and non-government groups.